bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

 ```

 If we want to rename file, we could copy it and consequently remove it,
-or use a move mv `file1` `file2` command which combines this procedures.
+or use a move mv `file1` `file2` command which combines these procedure.

 __Must-know commands:__